František Brixi: Life

 Brixi died of tuberculosis in Prague in 1771, at the age of 39.

-Style
+Style and influence

-Brixi was an important composer at the junction between Baroque and the Classical period.
+Brixi was an important composer at the junction between the Baroque and Classical periods.
 Brixi's style is distinguished from that of his contemporaries by its fresh melodic writing, vivacious rhythm and lively bass lines, and from that of his predecessors by its simple yet effective instrumentation.
-During his lifetime his music was widely disseminated in Bohemia and Moravia.

-Influence

 Brixi's music made Prague's people receptive for Mozart's music (where Mozart was in high esteem even during times where he was shunned elsewhere).

 Compositions

 Brixi composed 500 works, in which sacred music dominated.
 None of his compositions were published during Brixi's lifetime.